-- 9.12 The Issues and Options survey also asked the Community about the number of new houses that should be provided in the parish up to 2031 Responses showed 26% (17 respondents) supporting each of the options for 0-5, 6-10 and 11-15 new houses 17% of respondents (11) supported 16-20 houses and 5% (3) supporting 20+ new houses.
-Therefore between now and 2031 the building of up to 10 new houses will be supported in the Draft Plan.
-As Stoke Lacy has exceeded its quota this number should also include suitable developments which are subsequently submitted in this time frame. - 9.13 Comments included concerns about "larger estate type development" and preferences for "smaller sites", with suggestions that "there should be more development in the Stoke Lacy settlement in the future".
+- 9.17 The Issues and Options survey also asked the Community about the number of new houses that should be provided in the Parish up to 2031.
+Responses were split.
+26% (17 respondents) supported each of the options for 0-5, 6-10 and 11-15 new houses.
+17% of respondents (11) supported 16-20 houses and 5% (3) supported 20+ new houses. - 9.18 Comments included concerns about 'larger estate type development' and preferences for 'smaller sites', with suggestions that 'there should be more development in the Stoke Lacy settlement in the future'.
 A question of the density and location of developments was not clearly covered in the questionnaire.
-This information will be gathered in future public consultations and the NDP will be adjusted accordingly.